ParthSathwara/Shopper/README.md

-## These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+## Below instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites